luayidriss/personality-test/README.md

 - CSS
   -  No errors were found when passing through the official [(Jigsaw) validator]([https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fluayidriss.github.io%2Fpersonality-test%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en])
 - Javascript
-  - No errors were returned when passing through the official [Jshint]
+  - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+      - The following metrics were returned:
+      - There are 10 functions in this file.
+      - Function with the largest signature take 0 arguments, while the median is 0.
+      - Largest function has 13 statements in it, while the median is 5.
+      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

+The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 ## Deployment